ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/as-a-service.markdown

-# Installation : Running as a service
+# Installation: Running as a service

 RavenDB supports running as a system service, creating its own HTTP server, and processing all requests internally.